graillus/docker-symfony/README.md

 docker-compose up -d
 ```

-## XDebug
+## Xdebug

-If you want to use XDebug remote debugging, you need to configure the xdebug remote host.
+If you want to use Xdebug remote debugging, you need to configure the Xdebug remote host.

 Edit the _docker-compose.yaml_ file :
 ```yaml